greglook/blocks/README.md

 filesystem, where blocks are stored as files in a directory.

 The block storage protocol is comprised of five methods:
+- `list` - enumerate the stored blocks
 - `stat` - get metadata about a stored block
-- `list` - enumerate the stored blocks
-- `get` - return the bytes stored for a block
+- `get` - retrieve a block from the store
-- `put!` - store a some bytes as a block
+- `put!` - add a block to the store
 - `delete!` - remove a block from the store

 ```clojure